machinetranslate/machinetranslate.org/events/wmt22.md

 The invited talk is to be determined.

-*Last updated from statmt.org/wmt22 on February 11th, 2022*
+*Last updated from statmt.org/wmt22 on March 22nd, 2022*